 - No facial massages for 3 weeks or massage that area of the face for any reason.

-- NO LOOKING: Do not obsess over or question Doctor about appearance of gums for 6 weeks.
-You cannot look without pulling cheek.
+- NO LOOKING: Do not obsess over or question the Doctor about the appearance of gums for 6 weeks.
+You cannot look without pulling your cheek.

 - RINSE ONLY WITH LIPS APART: SLOSHING ONLY.

 - Do not play wind instruments for 3 weeks.